Naturhistoriska/NRM-DNA-lab/doc/github/README.md

 (don't forget your GitHub user name) and send to Dept. head.
 Tell JN when approved.

 Also make sure to be added to the github team `NRM-DNA-lab` within the Naturhistoriska github organization (ask JN).

 You may then create public or private repositories under github.com/Naturhistoriska.

+## Configure git for first-time usage

+Before using command-line git for interacting with code ("push and pull"), you need to configure your identity.
+This applies on all computers you wish to use for git control.

+    $ git config --global user.name "John Doe"
+    $ git config --global user.email johndoe@example.com

+More more details, see <https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup>.

 ## Setup SSH-connection with GitHub